appsemble/appsemble/packages/studio/pages/docs/02-guides/user-types.md

 ### App Members

 An app member is any end user that has an account in an app.
-Such an account can be obtained in different ways (Appsemble OAuth2, external OAuth, SCIM, SAML, etc.) depending on the app’s settings and security definition.
+Such an account can be obtained in different ways (Appsemble OAuth2, OAuth2, SCIM, SAML, etc.) depending on the app’s settings and security definition.

 Each app member has a role within the app, that is one of [the defined roles in the app definition](security.md#roles) or a